-As of August 18th, 2017 we have programs across 28 nursing schools in North Dakota.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to DNP, MSN and LPN-BSN.
-You can take these and a range of other course/degree options from schools that include Benedictine University Online, Loyola University New Orleans Online, South University Online.
+As of November 23rd, 2017 we have programs across 30 nursing schools in North Dakota.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to Associates Degree, LPN-BSN and Certified Nursing Assistant.
+You can take these and a range of other course/degree options from schools that include The University of Texas at Arlington - Online, The University of Toledo, Georgetown University - Online.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as South Dakota, Minnesota and Montana.

 Nursing Programs in North Dakota